People's Computer Company: History

 PCC also fostered the activities of its child organization, ComputerTown USA!
 That formalized PCC's long-standing activism around general computer literacy.
 At a time when many computers still were kept in clean rooms, PCC was taking them to libraries, grade schools and elder communities.
 Their activities encouraged hands-on exploration and just trying things.
 The Logo programming language and turtle graphics gave some users their first experience of controlling something on a computer display.
 Computer phobia was commonly perceived by PCC staff as a barrier to learning in a significant number of users, even in a large majority of some populations during those early years.
 Apple Computer's Community Affairs department used ComputerTown USA! to develop curriculum and to conduct intensive trainings for the non-profit recipients of computer hardware and software grants from Apple.

 As one of its core philosophical contributions, People's Computer Company recognized in personal computing a great potential for individual empowerment and social improvement.
 It saw that PCs could bring the same advantages to those hampered by race, class and circumstance as to those with more advantages.
 It believed a digital commons could lead to more intermingling of individuals from diverse social groups.
 It supported early models of networking personal computers using telephone lines.
-It could, in hindsight, be regarded as among the first contributors to a form of what is known now as network neutrality and a fundamentally non-commercial, class-free internet.

 The history of PCC and its role in the evolution of the personal computer was described in Steven Levy's book, Hackers: Heroes of the Computer Revolution.
 In Levy's book, some of the values and ethics of PCC's founders are examined, particularly the ethics common among members of the hacker community.